Ambulance Emergency Response Optimization in Developing Countries: Conclusion

 \section{Conclusion}

-In this paper, we developed a comprehensive framework for emergency response optimization that combines two machine learning approaches with a robust optimization model tailored to address the specific challenges faced by LMICs.
+In this paper, we developed a comprehensive framework for emergency response optimization that combines two machine learning approaches and a simulation model with a robust optimization model tailored to address the specific challenges faced by LMICs.
 Our optimization model generalizes previous emergency response models in both high, middle, and low-income countries and provides a unified framework for emergency response optimization under travel time and demand uncertainty.
 We use two unique datasets that we collected in Dhaka, Bangladesh to train our machine learning models and build our uncertainty sets.

-Using our real data and modeling framework, we address four policy questions related to the design of an emergency response system in LMICs, using Dhaka, Bangladesh as a target site.
-First, we demonstrated that population migration has a minimal impact on response times and that outpost locations optimized specifically for rush hour perform well throughout the day and week.
-Second, we demonstrated that re-positioning current outpost locations is a better alternative than adding new outposts, especially considering resource limitations in Dhaka.
-Additionally, a newly designed network can achieve comparable performance to the current network using only one-third of the resources.
+Using our real data and modelling framework, we address four policy questions related to the design of an emergency response system in LMICs, using Dhaka, Bangladesh as a target site.
+First, we demonstrated that daily population migration has a minimal impact on response times and that outpost locations optimized specifically for rush hour perform well throughout the day and week.
+Second, we demonstrated that a centralized network designed from a clean slate can replicate the performance of the current system using roughly half of the ambulance resources and one-third of the outpost locations currently in use.
 Half of the new outposts would coincide with current outpost locations, while the other half should be strategically positioned in the lower-income parts of the city.
-Third, we show that CNG-based ambulances may be able to capture three times more demand than ambulance vans due to their ability to access parts of the city with narrow roads such as slums.
-In addition, the routing flexibility offered by the larger road network available to CNGs can reduce average response times by 42\% and worst-case response times by 43\%.
-Our final experiment demonstrated that our robust optimization framework is able to produce networks with average response times that are up to 33.0\% faster than a deterministic solution, comparable to a network designed with perfect information on the uncertainty.
+Third, we show that small ambulances may be able to capture three times more demand than van ambulances due to their ability to access parts of the city with narrow roads such as slums.
+In addition, the routing flexibility offered by the larger road network available to small ambulances can reduce the median average response time by roughly 10-18\% over the entire week and 24-35\% during rush hour, based on our experiments.
+Our final experiment demonstrated that our robust optimization framework is able to produce networks with average response times that are up to 33\% faster than a deterministic solution, comparable to a network designed with perfect information on the uncertainty.

-Overall, this work highlights the opportunity of combining machine learning with optimization in the ``small data'' environments characteristic of LMICs to solve relevant healthcare and public policy challenges.

 \ACKNOWLEDGMENT{The authors gratefully acknowledge Dr. Moinul Hossain for his input on early stages of the project and for leading the data collection efforts.
 The authors thank Mehedi Hasan for his help with demand data collection, Mahfuzur Rahman Siddiquee for his help with travel time data collection, and all those who volunteered in Dhaka.
 We are grateful to Prof. Yu-Ling Cheng and Dr. Laurie Morrison for support and advice throughout this project.
 This research was supported by Grand Challenges Canada and the Natural Sciences and Engineering Research Council of Canada (NSERC).}